 Common symptoms of a virus infection:

-You should contact the IT Service Desk:
+You should contact Digital IT:

 Any computer—Mac, Windows or otherwise—connected to the internet is vulnerable to viruses, spyware and hacking attacks.
 University-owned/managed computers should always have automatic operating system updates turned on as standard.